-In 1865, Companhia União Fabril - CUF is created, with a share capital of 200 contos de reis (Portuguese currency at the time, approximately 1000 Euro).
-This is the date when CUF is granted its operation license to manufacture soap, stearin and vegetable oil.
+In 1865, Companhia União Fabril - CUF is created, with a share capital of 200 contos de reis (Portuguese currency at the time).
+This is the date when CUF is granted its license to manufacture soap, stearin and vegetable oil.

-Alfredo da Silva, stockholder of Companhia Aliança Fabril (CEF), promotes the company's merger with CUF and begins manufacturing fertilizers on a large scale.
-This is also the date when Fábrica Sol, located in Avenida 24 de Julho, in Lisbon, joins the CUF patrimony.
+Alfredo da Silva, stockholder of the Companhia Aliança Fabril. promotes the company's merger with CUF and begins manufacturing fertilizers on a large scale.
+This is also the date when Fábrica Sol, located in the 24 de Julho Avenue, in Lisbon, joins the CUF ranks.

 Alfredo da Silva chooses Barreiro to continue CUF's strong expansion rhythm.
-On September 19th 1908 inaugurates the first factory in the small fishing town of Lavradio and kicks off acids production, turning oil into olive pomace oil to manufacture soap.
+On September 19th 1908, he inaugurates the first factory in the small fishing town of Lavradio and kicks off acids production, producing olive pomace oil, destined to the manufacture of soap.
 Factories employ approximately 100 workers.
-Also in 1908, the construction activities of Bairro Operário (Workers Quarter) begin.
+Also in 1908, the construction of Bairro Operário (Workers’ Quarter) begin.

-n the 30s, CUF owns factories in Lisbon, Barreiro, Alferrarede, Soure, Canas de Senhorim and Mirandela, and employs 16 thousand people.
-The company's motto, created by Alfredo da Silva, was: "What the country lacks...
-CUF creates''.
+In the 30s, CUF owns factories in Lisbon, Barreiro, Alferrarede, Soure, Canas de Senhorim and Mirandela, and employs 16,000 people.
+The company's motto, created by Alfredo da Silva, is: "What the country doesn’t have...
+CUF creates''

-And this motto was confirmed by CUF's evolution, which gradually added fields to its activities.
-After beginning operation in Barreiro industrial complex, the first sulphuric acid and superphosphates factory is commissioned, to produce fertilizers.
+And this motto is confirmed by CUF's evolution, which gradually adds fields to its activities.
+After beginning operation in the Barreiro industrial complex, the first sulphuric acid and superphosphates factory is commissioned, to produce fertilizers.
 The growth cycle happens in five large production segments:

-Organic chemistry: oil refining, olive oil, soap, flour and feed;
+Organic chemistry: oil refining, olive oil, soap, flour and animal feed;

 Inorganic chemistry: acids manufacture;